ktv205/spotify-streamer-full/README.md

 ######For tablet:Follows a master,detail UI flow for artists fragment and tracks fragment.DialogFragment is used to show the track preview.

 ###Services:
-#####PlayMusicService: Is is used to play selected song.UI elements and service will communicate via binder and messages.
+#####PlayMusicService: Is  used to play selected song.UI elements and service will communicate via binder and messages.

 ###Apis used.